RP

 3. Som Tum (Green Papaya Salad)

-Thai green papaya salad in a bowl with peanuts and lime
+Som tum green papaya salad with tomato, long beans, chilies, and lime dressing

 Thai spicy green papaya salad with peanuts and lime